platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ### Packages

 Packages are commonly used in programming languages to standardize and simplify the installation of software, and to make the software findable via machine- and human-readable metadata.
 Technically speaking, packages are files that contain other files, most importantly a _manifest_ that tells the package name and version.
 We distinguish language-specific package managers, such as they exist for Python, Julia, R, NPM or Fortran, from language-inpendent package managers, such as Debians `dpkg` or Continuums `conda`; the latter, however, often depend on the operating system or computer architecture.
-Packages allow a detailed declaration of dependencies and as such greatly improve the reusability and portability of the code.
+Packages allow a detailed declaration of dependencies, including version constraints, and as such greatly improve the reusability and portability of the code.
 Tools like versioneer[^versioneer] further provide the possibility to combine the package version with Git tags.

 For the purpose of making software FAIR, any pre- or post-processing routine, model or even small analysis scripts can be distibuted in form of a package (arguably, some models can really be hard or impossible to package).
 The building and deployment of packages is usually integrated in the CI/CD workflow, and it is regularly scheduled with a release.
 Packages can be distributed via package registries to increase visibility and availability of the software [@Allen2019].
 The metadata contained in the package is consumed by the registries and made available as a catalog, such as the Python Package Index[^pypi].